 Replacement highway planting and irrigation along with a minimum one-year plant establishment period will be provided in all areas of highway planting removal consistent with the corridor's Designated Scenic Highway Status and where safety and maintenance requirements can be met.
-Replacement planting with a minimum one-year plant establishment period shall be funded from the parent roadway contract, and must be under construction within two years of acceptance of the highway contract that damaged or removed the existing planting.
+Replacement planting with a minimum one-year plant establishment period shall be funded from the parent roadway contract, and must be included in the parent roadway contract that damaged or removed the existing planting.
+If the Project Development Team determines that a separate child project would be appropriate to fulfill the environmental commitment of the replacement planting, mitigation planting, plant establishment period and monitoring period required by regulatory agencies, the planting project shall be implemented within two years of parent roadway contract acceptance.
+The City of Pleasanton shall obtain approval of the replacement planting work that will occur within State ROW from Caltrans District Landscape Architecture during the detailed design phase and prior to construction.